 Frequently Asked Questions.

-As a non-profit revolving bond fund, Colorado Freedom Fund (CFF) pays bond amounts in full directly to the Colorado cage/court for people incarcerated before trial.
-Once the person’s court case is resolved, the bond is released back to us, and we then use that returned bail money to help the next person.
+As a non-profit revolving bond fund, Colorado Freedom Fund (CFF) pays bond directly to Colorado cages/courts to buy pretrial liberty for our neighbors.
+When those court cases are resolved, bonds are released back to us, and we then use that returned bond money to help the next person.

 How long does the application process take?

 We make bonding decisions on a case by case basis, and that process takes time.
-It usually takes at least 2 weeks for CFF to research a person’s circumstances and determine whether or not we may be able to help.
-Please make sure you include working contact information on your application.
+We cannot tell you an exact time, but usually we are able to try and contact you within 6-8 weeks after submitting an application online.
+Make sure to include good contact information on your application.

 How much will you pay?